pauleveritt/tagstr-site/docs/tutorial.md

 In fact, let's start adopting the jargon used in this proposal:

-- *Chunks* are segments that are static strings
+- *Decodeds* are segments that are static strings
-- *Thunks* are the structure representing an interpolation
+- *Interpolations* are the structure representing an interpolation
-- The *args* are thus an arbitrary sequence of chunks and thunks, intermixed
+- The *args* are thus an arbitrary sequence of decodeds and interpolations, intermixed

 Here's the code to generalize args: